korewireless/Microvisor-HAL-STM32U5/README.md

 ### Documentation

-To make use of the HAL, you should follow Microelectronics’ [HAL documentation](https://www.st.com/content/ccc/resource/technical/document/user_manual/group2/17/c1/76/07/05/1c/4e/fb/DM00813340/files/DM00813340.pdf/jcr:content/translations/en.DM00813340.pdf) (PDF).
+To make use of the HAL, you should follow ST Microelectronics’ [HAL documentation](https://www.st.com/content/ccc/resource/technical/document/user_manual/group2/17/c1/76/07/05/1c/4e/fb/DM00813340/files/DM00813340.pdf/jcr:content/translations/en.DM00813340.pdf) (PDF).

-**Note** Access to this document may require signing in to the [Microelectronics website](https://www.st.com/).
+**Note** Access to this document may require signing in to the [ST Microelectronics website](https://www.st.com/).

 ## Build with Docker